weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Compare this with the examples in Sec.
 1.9.

-Proof If y€E then ye E. Assume y¢ E. For every h > 0 there exists then a point x € E such that y — 2 <x <y, for otherwise y — h would be an upper bound of E. Thus y is a limit point of E. Hence y € E.
+Proof If y€E then ye E. Assume yc E. For every h > 0 there exists then a point x € E such that y - 2 <x <y, for otherwise y - h would be an upper bound of E. Thus y is a limit point of E. Hence y € E.

 2.29 Remark Suppose Ec Yc X, where Xis a metric space.
 To say that E